- Who are you and what do you do?

 - Beam waveguides: via refractive (polyethylene lenses) and ellipsoid reflective transmission

-- Designed quasi-optic (Gaussian and Gauss-Laguere) structures for 2D and 3D monopulse tracking feeds
+- Designed quasi-optic (Gaussian and Gaussian-Laguerre) structures for 2D and 3D monopulse beam waveguide antenna tracking feeds.

-- Developed probe based VNA interface (calibration and measurement) solutions.
+- Developed substrate based VNA probe interface (calibration and measurement) solutions.

 - Evaluated LNAs and downconverters using multi-chip modules.